Beach House: 2012–2014: Bloom

-In 2011, the band revealed that they were planning on working on their fourth album, with Scally stating that, as soon as they finish going on tour for Teen Dream, they were going to "wait for the writing process [of their next album] to be really exciting and inspired".
-That same year, they revealed that they have already written a few songs for it while touring.
 In January 2012, a photo of the band was published on the Electric Lady Studios Facebook page with the caption "Just wrapped the new Beach House record in Studio A... such a rad record // band," raising speculation that their fourth studio album was completed there.
 The photo was later taken down, with Chris Cantalini of Gorilla vs. Bear revealing on Twitter that Sub Pop told them that Electric Lady "jumped the gun" when publishing the photo.
 The following month, it was reported that the duo's fourth studio album would drop in May 15, of the same year; its alleged tracklist was revealed and the album was reportedly titled Bloom.
 On March 7, 2012, the band streamed a new song, "Myth", on their website, confirmed as the lead single from Bloom.
-On May 8, the next day, the band officially confirmed the release of Bloom and its tracklist, also announcing tour dates in support.
+On March 8, the next day, the band officially confirmed the release of Bloom and its tracklist, also announcing tour dates in support.
 The album was recorded at Sonic Ranch in Tornillo, Texas, and features production by Chris Coady for the second time.
 The second single from the album, "Lazuli", was released on April 13, 2012, and was released as a 7-inch single, with "Equal Mind" as its B-side, as a Record Store Day exclusive release.